2021 Predictions, part one: Data Security, Compliance and Regulations

 I’m not sure anyone could have predicted the rapid shifts to remote work and the way companies have pivoted to serve its customers.
 But these decisions have created real world data privacy and security concerns that I predict will persist, but will also be addressed in 2021.
 And for chief information security officers (CISO), it is going to come down to recognizing data security and regulatory compliance as key parts of the business and tackling them as such.

-Taking Stock of the Compliance Landscape
+Taking stock of the Compliance landscape

 Data privacy has dominated security conversations in recent years, and is unlikely to go away anytime soon, however, at the same time, regulatory compliance has consistently declined.
 Compliance to standards like the Payment Card Industry Data Security Standard (PCI DSS) decreased for the third year in a row, with just under 28% of organizations achieving compliance according to Verizon’s latest Payment Security Report.